 • Salt & Pepper: To taste!

-How to Make Garlic Hot Honey Chicken Wings
+How to Make Hot Honey Chicken Wings

 1. Dry wings = crispy wings.
 Take a paper towel and pat them like you’re blotting oil off your face in high school.
 No moisture left behind.